dirigible-io/dirigible-io.github.io/help/faq.md

 <details>
 <summary><b>How to integrate my dynamic language?</b></summary>

-* Have a look at `org.eclipse.dirigible/org.eclipse.dirigible.parent/runtime/org.eclipse.dirigible.runtime.groovy` plugin for runtime integration
+<br> - Have a look at `org.eclipse.dirigible/org.eclipse.dirigible.parent/runtime/org.eclipse.dirigible.runtime.groovy` plugin for runtime integration</br>

-* Register your own script executor provider by `org.eclipse.dirigible.runtime.scripting.IScriptExecutorProvider`
+<br> - Register your own script executor provider by `org.eclipse.dirigible.runtime.scripting.IScriptExecutorProvider`</br>

-* Create your own Apache Velocity based templates for your language and register them using `org.eclipse.dirigible.ide.template.type` extension point
+<br> - Create your own Apache Velocity based templates for your language and register them using `org.eclipse.dirigible.ide.template.type` extension point </br>

 </details>
 <details>
 <summary><b>How to integrate my Java based framework?</b></summary>

-* It is even simpler - wrap it as OSGi plugin (if it isn't already) and add it during the packaging phase as a regular OSGi plugin packaged in a WAR file.
+<br> - It is even simpler - wrap it as OSGi plugin (if it isn't already) and add it during the packaging phase as a regular OSGi plugin packaged in a WAR file. </br>

 </details>
 <details>